Object Fidelity Diffusion for Remote Sensing Image Generation: Experiments

 \subsection{Quantitative Results}

 \textbf{Generation Fidelity and Consistency.} We compared OF-Diff with state-of-the-art generation methods in remote sensing, including layoutDiffusion \citep{zheng2023layoutdiffusion}, GLIGEN \citep{li2023gligen}, AeroGen \citep{tang2025aerogen}, and CC-Diff \citep{zhang2024cc}.
 The performance of these methods is reported in Table~\ref{tab:main_results}.
 OF-Diff achieved nearly the best performance in both generation fidelity metrics (FID, KID, CMMD) and layout consistency metrics, especially on the DOTA dataset.
+Additional results are available in the appendix~\ref{hrsc2016_exp} for the HRSC2016 dataset.

 \textbf{Trainability of Object Detection.} Following the data enhancement protocol in \citep{Chen_Xie_Chen_Wang_Hong_Li_Yeung_2023}, we double the training samples using OF-Diff and assess detection results with the expanded dataset.
-As shown in Table~\ref{tab:mAP_results}, OF-Diff performs the best on both DIOR and DOTA.
-Specifically, OF-Diff improves mAP by 2.2\% on DIOR and 1.94\% on DOTA compared to baseline.
+As shown in Table~\ref{tab:mAP_results} in Appendix~\ref{sup_aesthe}, OF-Diff performs the best on both DIOR and DOTA with mAP improved by 2.2\% and 1.94\% compared to baseline,respectively.
 Notably, the performance of several polymorphic and small object classes shows significant improvement.
-According to Figure~\ref{fig:radar_ap_dior_dota}, the AP$_{50}$ increases by 8.3\%, 7.7\%, and 4.0\% for airplane, ship, and vehicle on DIOR, and 7.1\%, 5.9\% and 4.4\% for swimming pool, small vehicle, and large vehicle on DOTA.
+According to Figure~\ref{fig:radar_ap_dior_dota} (a) and (b), the AP$_{50}$ increases by 8.3\%, 7.7\%, and 4.0\% for airplane, ship, and vehicle on DIOR, and 7.1\%, 5.9\% and 4.4\% for swimming pool, small vehicle, and large vehicle on DOTA.